siangernlow/tp/docs/team/hopinxian.md

 ## Project: VirusTracker

-**VirusTracker is a desktop application to generate Covid-19 related statistics.**
-While it has a GUI, most of the user interactions happen using a CLI (Command Line Interface).
+**VirusTracker is a desktop app for generating statistics for Covid-19**, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
+The GUI is created with JavaFX.
 VirusTracker helps users manage lists of people, locations and visits relevant to the pandemic.

 Given below are my contributions to this project.